Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 ### Preparation

-To see the benefit we start off with the code from [Getting Started](../getting-started.md) and add a new feature to our code.
+To see the benefit we start off with the code from [Getting Started](../getting-started.md) and add a new feature to my code.

 We want to be able to pass in a string like `1 + 2 + 3` to get its sum.